markmeeus/MarcelloDB/docs/indexes.md

 ##Using indexes
 A collection created with an index definition has a property named 'Indexes'.
-This property has a property for every index available.
-In fact, it is just an instance of the index definition used to create the collection.
+This Indexes property returns an instance of the IndexDefinition used to construct the collection.

-Every index on that definition is now able to iterate (and search) the data sorted by the indexed value.
+Every index on that definition can now be used to iterate, and search the data sorted by the indexed value.

 All enumerations are implemented in a lazy fashion.
 The next object is only loaded when actually requested by the iteration.
-So don't worry if you have a really large amount of data, Marcello never loads all that data in memory.
+So don't worry if you have a really large amount of data, MarcelloDB never loads all that data in memory.

 ###All
-Find returns an IEnumerable<T> of all objects sorted by the indexed value.
+All returns an IEnumerable<T> of all objects sorted by the indexed value.
-(In later versions you'll also be able to iterate the index backwards)
 ```cs
 bookCollection.Indexes.Title.All; //sorted by Title
 ```